 If You May Have Been Exposed to Someone With COVID-19

 If you have been in contact with someone with a confirmed case of COVID-19, a member of the Contact Tracing Team will call you and provide instructions.
 This call could come from a number you don't recognize.
 It is important that you answer calls to your phone and comply with the instructions that the contact tracers provide.
-Depending on your exposure, you could be instructed to quarantine and not come to campus for 14 days.
+Depending on your exposure and circumstances, you could be instructed to quarantine and not come to campus.

 Reporting exposure or symptoms